AdobeDocs/experience-manager-64.de-DE/help/sites-developing/templates.md

 ---
 title: Vorlagen
 seo-title: Templates
-description: Vorlagen werden beim Erstellen einer Seite verwendet, die als Basis für die neue Seite verwendet wird
+description: Vorlagen werden beim Erstellen einer Seite verwendet, die als Grundlage für die neue Seite verwendet wird
 seo-description: Templates are used when creating a page which will be used as the base for the new page
 uuid: 6fa3dafc-dfa1-42d8-b296-d4be57449411
 contentOwner: Guillaume Carlino